-Welcome to Hannah's STEAM Heroes: A Career Toolkit!
+Welcome to the LEGO® Education STEAM Career Toolkit!
 Today's students are our future STEAM leaders - the ones reimagining and rebuilding a better world for all of us.
 Together we can show them what's possible because STEAM is for every learner and any career can be a STEAM career.

-Through engaging videos and hands-on challenges, your students will meet Hannah's STEAM Heroes and learn how this diverse group of professionals uses STEAM skills every day.
+Through engaging videos and hands-on challenges, your students will meet a group of STEAM Heroes and learn how these diverse professionals use STEAM skills every day.
 Inspire your students to discover - or create! - what they love to do.
 Just imagine the possibilities when they combine their confidence, curiosity, and passion.
 After all, small steps can lead to big change.